JoannePeel/healthcare-data-analysis/README.md

 ## Project Description/Outline:

-The Mexican healthcare system is divided into two sectors: **private and public**.

 According to article 4° of the Mexican political constitution, healthcare is a **basic right of all Mexicans**.
 Workers who are or were employed formally, as well as their families, receive healthcare from social security institutions.

+The Mexican healthcare system is divided into two sectors: **private and public**.

-IMSS covers 80% of this population, while ISSSTE covers 18%, and other institutions, such as PEMEX, SEDENA, and SEMAR, cover the rest.
-People without social security fall under the responsibility of the secretary for health (SSA) and represent about half of the population of the country.
-In 2008, there were 27 million insurance seekers affiliated to SSA, and 30 million people without healthcare insurance.
+**IMSS covers 80% of this population**, while ISSSTE covers **18% of this population**, and other institutions, such as PEMEX, SEDENA, and SEMAR, cover the rest. **People without social security fall under the responsibility of the _Secretary for Health (SSA)_ and represent about half of the population of the country**.
+In 2008, there were **27 million insurance seekers affiliated to SSA, and 30 million people without healthcare insurance**.

 Triage, a concept developed and refined on the battlefield, has been central to the practice of emergency medicine for more than half a century.
 As emergency departments (EDs) face escalating patient volumes, persistent crowding, and patient populations with more complex disease, the need for accurate and reliable triage has intensified.